Parysatis: Influence at the Persian Court

-Parysatis was very powerful and had a network of spies and informants.
-Ctesias, who was her physician, mentions in his books how she would identify and order the execution of various people who were a threat to the throne.
+Parysatis was a politically very powerful woman and possessed an extensive network of spies and informants throughout the empire, particularly within the court.
+In addition, she relied on a network of supporters and political clients who played a crucial role in advancing her political aims and projects.
+Ctesias, who was her physician, notes in his works and books that she used her intelligence network to identify individuals who posed potential threats to the throne and then, with the assistance of her loyal followers and supporters, ordered their removal and execution.
 Parysatis was very savvy and succeeded in assisting Darius II's ascent to the throne, even though he was a bastard and not a legitimate child.
-Ctesias records that he was very dependent on her counsel.
+Ctesias records that Darius was very dependent on her counsel.
+With the help of her nationwide networks and the king's support, she effectively ruled.

 In addition, she is mentioned to have held a lot of land and villages in Syria, Media and Babylon.
 There also remains a record of the taxes paid directly to her and to Ea-bullissu, the servant who was in charge of managing her holdings and tax collections.